Who Was I.M. Pei?

-I. M. Pei was born in China on April 26, 1917.
-In 1935 he began studying architecture in the United States and eventually earned his B.A. from MIT and his M.A. from Harvard.
+I. M. Pei began studying architecture in the United States in 1935 and eventually earned his B.A. from MIT and his M.A. from Harvard.
 After starting his own architectural firm in 1955, Pei went on to design such well-known structures as the Kennedy library, a wing of the National Gallery of Art in Washington, D.C., the glass pyramid at the Louvre, the Museum of Islamic Art and the Rock & Roll Hall of Fame.
-Pei left his mark with innovative structures around the world—elegant geometries of stone, concrete, glass and steel that earned him countless architecture honors throughout his long and storied career.
+Pei left his mark with innovative structures around the world — elegant geometries of stone, concrete, glass and steel that earned him countless architecture honors throughout his long and storied career.

 Born Ieoh Ming Pei on April 26, 1917, in Canton, Guangzhou, China, Pei traveled to the United States at age 17, initially attending the University of Pennsylvania in Philadelphia before transferring to the Massachusetts Institute of Technology, where he earned a bachelor's degree in architecture in 1940.

 Pei soon continued his studies at Harvard University's Graduate School of Design.
 There, he had the opportunity to study with German architect Walter Gropius, founder of the Bauhaus design movement, a crucible for modern architecture, where decorative elements were eschewed under the mantra of "form follows function."
 During World War II, Pei took a break from his education to work for the National Defense Research Committee.
 In 1944, he returned to Harvard and earned his master's degree in architecture two years later.
 Around this time, Pei also worked as an assistant professor at the university.